youniquellc/auth-sdk/README.md

 ## Bootstrapping

-If you'd like to provide the policies yourself, rather than updating the dynamodb tables in production and development, then you can use the bootstrapping method below to provide the policies.
+If you'd like to provide the policies yourself, rather than update the dynamodb tables in production and development, then you can use the bootstrapping method below to provide the policies.

 ```js
 const auth = require('auth-sdk');